ausmeyer/intro-biostats-epi/index.md

 > - Therefore, if you do not know the sensitivity or specificity of a test, you are missing information
   - Without sensitivity and specificity, you cannot make a ROC curve
-  - Never trust a paper, poster, or company presentation that does not include an ROC curve
+  - Never trust a paper, poster, or company presentation that does not include a ROC curve

 ***=left
 <br>